-For example “Determine if the organization has a process for implementing access control”, is references “a process” therefore the mandate is about documentation.
+For example “Determine if the organization has a process for implementing access control” references “a process” therefore the mandate is about documentation.
 The primary nouns are process and access control and the primary verb is implement.

-This Citation would match to a Common Control about establishing and maintain access control procedures.
+This Citation would match to a Common Control about establishing and maintaining access control procedures.

 When no explicit reference to documentation is made, the citation is calling for the performing of an action.